peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 **Throws:**

-* <code>NullPointerException</code> - The parameter "op" or "subtrahend" is
+* <code>NullPointerException</code> - The parameter <code>op</code> or <code>
- null.
+ subtrahend</code> is null.

 ### Negate
-    public EDecimal Negate()
+    public EFloat Negate()
 Gets an object with the same value as this one, but with the sign reversed.

 **Returns:**

-* An EDecimal object.
+* An arbitrary-precision binary floating-point number.

 ### Negate
-    public EDecimal Negate​(EContext context)
+    public EFloat Negate​(EContext context)
-Returns a decimal number with the same value as this object but with the sign reversed.
+Returns a binary float with the same value as this object but with the sign reversed.

 **Parameters:**